PROPHETIC PREDICTIONS FOR THE COMING YEAR

 Which begs the question: Why does the prophetic community always reflect on past events rather than warn us about what God has told them is coming?
 Everyone can sound wise with hindsight but the true prophets should have foresight.
 Or am I wrong?

-David Ravenhill’s burden is to see the Church come to maturity through intimacy with God.
-He was born in England in 1942, the son of renowned Bible expositor Leonard Ravenhill.
-He graduated from Bethany Fellowship Bible College in Minneapolis where he met and married his wife Nancy.
-They served with David Wilkerson’s first Teen Challenge Center in New York City, after which they worked with YWAM (Youth With A Mission) for six years, which included two years in New Guinea.
-From 1973-1988 David was on the pastoral team of one of New Zealand’s largest churches, the New Life Center in Christchurch.
-They returned to the States in 1988, and from 1993 David served as the senior pastor of a thriving church in Gig Harbor, Washington until 1997, when he resigned to commence a full-time itinerant ministry throughout the United States and overseas.
+David Ravenhill was born in England in 1942, the son of renowned Bible expositor Leonard Ravenhill.
+He is a graduate of Bethany Fellowship Bible College in Minneapolis.
+He and his wife Nancy served with David Wilkerson’s first Teen Challenge Center in New York City, after which they worked with YWAM, serving two years in New Guinea.
+From 1973-1988 David was on the pastoral team of a large church in Christchurch, NZ.
+He and Nancy returned to the States in 1988, and David served as the senior pastor of a Washington state until 1997 when he resigned to commence a full-time itinerant ministry throughout the United States and overseas.
 David also taught in the Brownsville Revival School of Ministry in Pensacola, Florida, during and after which he traveled with Evangelist Steve Hill and the Awake America Crusades.
 David and Nancy have three grown daughters, two sons-in-law and seven grandchildren.
 David has written five books, and continues his international itinerant ministry.
+His burden is to see the Church come to maturity through intimacy with God.
 Visit his website at: davidravenhill.com.

 Thanks for reading this article!
 If you enjoy the spiritually enriching articles on Spirit Life Magazine, please sign up to receive new articles via email immediately when they are posted simply by entering your email address in the "Articles Via Email" widget located on this page toward the top of the right-sidebar.
 Just below that widget is another widget—"Newsletter Sign-up"—you can use to subscribe to our newsletter we send out periodically to inform you of all our new articles and occasionally other information as well.
 Please know that we do not bombard your inbox with emails, and we hate SPAM just as much as you do, thus we will never sell/share your contact info with anyone else—rest assured it's safe with us!
 We hope you will subscribe to both lists because it's by far the easiest, fastest, and surest way to notify you of new posts.
 Thank you!